sabyrzhan/learning-progress/distributed_systems.md

     2. Cons:
         * Inability to perform range queries between the nodes
         * Adding or removing node requires whole system to re-partition, which will require movement of all data within the nodes
 3. **Consistent hashing partitioning** - the same as hash based partitioning but with the solution for easy re-partitioning using ring topology.
-It uses so called range most often from integer from [0, N] sorted in asc order.
+It uses so called "range" most from from integer numbers from [0, N], sorted in asc order.
 The range is divided by N where N is the number of nodes, so the requests with specific key calculated by hasfunction will be directed to the specified node.
+    1. Pros:
+        * supports node addition/removal dynamically
+        * reduced data movement when replicating to nodes
+    2. Const:
-However, this makes distributes requests unevenly if for instance one node handles requests with biggest range.
-To solve this problem - virtual nodes are used.
-As for the replication following types can be used:
+        * uneven distribution of load/data between the nodes (**virtual nodes** are used to solve this problem) For the replication following types can be used:
     * 1:N replication - where 1 node replicates to N hosts
     * Chained replication - replication is performed from one to another by chain
     * Mixed replication - mix of both replications